-On the theme of Leave No Trace, I got a chance to use my brand new Kula Cloth for a quick pee break on the trail.
+On the theme of Leave No Trace, I got a chance to use my brand new Kula Cloth (affiliate link, purchasing through here helps me keep the WP lights on) for a quick pee break on the trail.
 TP on the trail is a big no-no and can take a month or much longer to break down if its not exposed to the elements and left on the ground.
 Even burying it isn’t the greatest idea.
 Just a reminder, LNT practice is to pee at least 70 ft from the trail, 200 ft from a water source. (pee responsibly)

 I’d seen the Kula Cloth starting to show up on my Instagram friends feeds, hanging from their Christmas Trees, on their packs, highlighted in stories…. and I had to find out WHY a person would need a fancy schmancy cloth for their pee!
 Anastasia, the founder of Kula Cloth sent me one to test out and I’m not going back!
 The biggest difference I noticed right off the bat, was the intentional design (it’s perfectly sized and CLOSES), soft, hi tech antimicrobial material (silver infused!), printed waterproof exterior and has a handy loop and closure.
 Other features include reflective stitching so you can find it at night, and its made in the US!
 Plus you can look like a super-cool lady hiker with this hanging off your pack!

 Being able to hang the cloth open or closed is my favorite feature!
 The biggest gripes I had about my pee bandana on our SHT thru hike was that it was never accessible when I needed it, and then when I would set my frameless pack down, it would inevitably roll over and grind my pee cloth into the dirt.
 Gross.
 You also have to make sure not to confuse your pee bandana with your nose wiping bandana or your multi purpose bandana!
 The unique design helps with this too!